Roto2coin/turtlecoin/README.md

 #### Thanks
 Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Community

-### Copypasta for license when editing files

-Hi TurtleCoin contributor, thanks for forking and sending back Pull Requests.
-Extensive docs about contributing are in the works or elsewhere.
-For now this is the bit we need to get into all the files we touch.
-Please add it to the top of the files, see [src/CryptoNoteConfig.h](https://github.com/turtlecoin/turtlecoin/commit/28cfef2575f2d767f6e512f2a4017adbf44e610e) for an example.

 ```
 // Copyright (c) 2012-2017, The CryptoNote developers, The Bytecoin developers